simple-crypto/SMAesH-challenge/website/src/rules.md

 When the time comes to evaluate an attack, if its claim is more than 90% of the best successful attack evaluated so far, then it is not evaluated (i.e., a 10% improvement is required).

+Non-generalizable attacks are not accepted and will not be accepted.
+An attack is generalizable if, in addition to being successful, it has a high chance of being successsful against other test datasets acquired in identical conditions.
+In particular, an attack that contains hard-coded information on the test dataset key is not generlizable.

 ### Points

 Points are countinuously awarded for the best successful attack, at the rate of 1 point per hour.